 About UC Davis Medical Center

 UC Davis Medical Center serves a 65,000-square-mile area that includes 33 counties and 6 million residents across Northern and Central California.
-The 619-bed acute-care teaching hospital maintains an annual budget of roughly $1.7 billion.
+The 627-bed acute-care teaching hospital maintains an annual budget of roughly $1.7 billion.

 Dear Patients, Visitors, Friends and Colleagues,

+The excellence and compassion of everyone who cares for our patients is reflected in each of these recognitions.
 Thank you for seeking our expertise for your health needs — we value the confidence and trust you have placed in us!

 May good health be yours,